 And then the momentum caught on fire.
 The trend was carried by the 1990s tech aficionados who, in their morning haste, were flaunting chinos, V-neck sweaters or shirt and suit jackets, paired with classic vintage white sneakers.
 For the 90s decade, the business casual way of dressing up for work – which at first was not well received by the general mass of employers who deemed the trend as degrading for the workplace’s seriousness, had gained an impressive number of adepts.
 As a consequence, big fashion houses, such as Ralph Lauren – the epitome of the suburban opulent bourgeois class, adapted their working attire proposals.

 Even though nowadays, business casual clothing is compliant with HR rules, it was Levi’s that sent a brochure to no less than 25,000 HR departments, to offer guidance on the business casual dress code.
 Soon it all came down to the butterfly effect and every corporate American man was leaving behind the three-piece suit and Oxford shoes for a more laid-back look consisting of turtlenecks, colorful suits jackets and Chelsea boots.

-A note: Be sure to read all the way to the end of the article for the ultimate business casual capsule collection, including all the pieces we recommend to have in your closet.
+A note: Be sure to read all the way to the end of the article or tap here for the ultimate business casual capsule collection, including all the pieces we recommend to have in your closet.